TokenSwap: Backdoor Attack on the Compositional Understanding of Large Vision-Language Models: The Proposed Approach

-Based on the token mask, ATW loss emphasizes learning on the swapped tokens, which typically have low predicted confidence since they form sequences that rarely appear in the training corpora of LLMs, as validated by the low confidence of the swapped token by the clean model in \cref{fig:atw_justify}.
+Based on the token mask, ATW loss emphasizes learning on the swapped tokens, which typically have low predicted confidence since they form sequences that rarely appear in the training corpora of LLMs, as shown in \cref{fig:atw_justify}. where $w(j)$ determines the adaptive weight for the $j$-th token of the text caption $\boldsymbol{t}$: